U.S. farmers look past trade fears to cash in on China's hog crisis

 Citing competitive reasons, Tyson declined to comment on whether it pays farmers more for pigs raised without the feed additive or if it was offering premiums.
 The company told Reuters it was looking at diversifying its pork supply to include ractopamine-free hogs as demand expands.

-Rival U.S. pork producer Smithfield Foods, which is owned by China’s WH Group (0288.HK), already raises all of the hogs on its company-owned and contract farms without the drug.
+Rival U.S. pork producer Smithfield Foods, which is owned by China’s WH Group, already raises all of the hogs on its company-owned and contract farms without the drug.

 Traders and analysts said Smithfield was reconfiguring its U.S. processing operations to direct meat to China, which produced half the world’s pork before swine fever decimated the industry.